Anglicism: French

 Various anglicisms are largely differentiated on the way in which they entered the language.
 One type of anglicism is a calque, or a direct translation from English.
 For example, the valediction sincèrement vôtre is regarded as an anglicism, since it is a direct translation of the English "sincerely yours".
 Other anglicisms include the wholesale adoption of English terms such as "business" or "start-up".
 Additionally, some English words in French might not have the same meaning as those words in English.
-One example is the word "golf", which has an increased semantic field, referring not just to the game of golf, but also to a golf course, as in on va aller au golf (trans: "were going to the golf course").
+One example is the word "golf", which has an increased semantic field, referring not just to the game of golf, but also to a golf course, as in on va aller au golf (trans: "we're going to the golf course").

 Anglicism is a political term and does not necessarily indicate the etymology or history of the word itself.
 Rather, it indicates the common attitudes and perceptions about the (theoretically English) history of the word.
 For example, because English itself borrowed a great amount of French vocabulary after the Norman Conquest, some anglicisms are actually Old French words that dropped from usage in French over the centuries but were preserved in English and have now come full circle back into French.
 For instance, one attested origin of the verb "to flirt" cites influence from the Old French expression conter fleurette, which means "to (try to) seduce".
 Other possible origins for the word include flit, E. Frisian flirt (a flick or light stroke), and E. Frisian flirtje (a giddy girl).
 This expression is no longer used in French, but the English Gallicism "to flirt" has now returned to French and is considered an anglicism, despite its likely French origins.

 German

 Denglisch is a pejorative term used in German describing the increased use of anglicisms and pseudo-anglicisms in the German language.
 It is a portmanteau of the German words Deutsch (German) and Englisch.
 The term is first recorded from 1965.
 To some extent, the influence of English on German can be from normal language contact.
-The term Denglisch is however mostly reserved for forced, excessive exercises in anglicization, or pseudo-anglicization, of the German language.
+The term Denglisch is however mostly reserved for forced, excessive exercises in anglicisation, or pseudo-anglicisation, of the German language.

 Italian

 Under Benito Mussolini, efforts were made to purify Italian of anglicisms and other foreign words.
+A well-known example of anglicism used in Italian is guardrail, which has always been totally rooted in common usage, given that the Italian alternatives proposed in the last century such as: guardavia, sicurvia, guardastrada and the Helvetism guidovia have not met with any success, being little used.
+Recently an initiative for the Italian language is trying to spread in common language and media the Italian equivalents of guardrail, but still have not been approved for unknown reasons.
 Today, Italian is one of the most receptive languages for anglicisms.